jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) that it discloses no reasonable or relevant case in respect of the proceedings; or (c) that it would otherwise be an abuse of the process of the Environment Court to allow the case to be taken further.
 (5) In the case of an appeal under section 120, in addition to exercising the powers conferred by subsections (1) to (4), an Environment Judge sitting alone may—
-  (a) exercise any other powers of the Environment Court that may be conferred by the Principal Environment Judge either generally or in relation to a particular matter; and
+  (a) exercise any other powers of the Environment Court that may be conferred by the Chief Environment Court Judge either generally or in relation to a particular matter; and
-  (b) exercise those powers on any terms and conditions that the Principal Environment Judge may think fit.
+  (b) exercise those powers on any terms and conditions that the Chief Environment Court Judge may think fit.

 ### 280 Powers of Environment Commissioner sitting without Environment Judge
-(1) An Environment Commissioner or Environment Commissioners sitting without an Environment Judge may exercise such powers as may be conferred by the Principal Environment Judge either generally or in relation to a particular matter, and on such terms and conditions as the Principal Environment Judge may think fit, including a power to—
+(1) An Environment Commissioner or Environment Commissioners sitting without an Environment Judge may exercise such powers as may be conferred by the Chief Environment Court Judge either generally or in relation to a particular matter, and on such terms and conditions as the Chief Environment Court Judge may think fit, including a power to—
   (a) issue summonses requiring the attendance of witnesses; and (b) convene a conference under section 267.
 (1AA) If proceedings relate to an appeal under section 120, 1 or more Environment Commissioners sitting without an Environment Judge may,—